publicscience/argos/readme.md

 ## Documentation
-Documentation is located at `doc/_build/html/index.html`.

 To generate documentation, do:
 ```bash
 $ cd doc
 $ make clean && make html
 ```

+The documation will be located at `doc/_build/html/index.html`.

 ## Testing
 To run the tests: